ProjectSkyfire/SkyFire_one/README.md

 #![logo](https://abload.de/img/15_14_skyfire_logoqyj68.png)

 SkyFireONE(aka SFO) is a MMORPG Framework based mostly on C++.
-It is completely open source; current source is archived for now.
+It is completely open source; current source now community supported.
 ```
 SFO was derived from multiple sources(MangOS, Trinity, OregonCore,etc)
 the Massive Network Game Object Servers, and is based from